top of page

 Gingivitis is recognized by the widespread redness, by a certain sense of soreness or burning, by the (rather frequent) presence of bleeding.
 Of course, in some individuals a minimal amount of plaque is enough to cause it, while others will need a larger amount.

-b) PERIODONTITIS (PIORREA)
+b) PERIODONTITIS

 Symptoms and signs of this condition vary extremely.
-In particularly resistant people, the pockets may even be free from symptoms, but generally there should be widespread bleeding of the gums, some pain (even acute), heavy redness, bad odor, pus discharge, and sometimes the formation of real and own abscesses.
+In particularly resistant people, the pockets may even be free from symptoms, but generally there should be widespread bleeding of the gums, some pain (even acute), heavy redness, bad odor, pus discharge, and sometimes the formation of real abscesses.

 c) GINGIVAL RECESSION

 It is the spontaneous withdrawal of the gingival collar towards the root of the tooth.
-It is not necessarily about a disease: within certain limits it can be considered physiological with age, a bit like graying hair or vision problems.
+It is not necessarily a disease: within certain limits it can be considered physiological with age, a bit like graying hair or vision problems.
 Usually it alarms the patient much more than gingivitis, because it occurs preferably on teeth that have an aesthetic value and is therefore evident in its effect of lengthening the visible crown.

 Patients themselves do not have on average a continuous view of their teeth and, when they discover a recession, they get very worried thinking that it has happened very quickly.
 Of course, the process is actually extremely slow and takes years.
-It is favored by not very resistant and thin gums, incorrect and too aggressive brushing, traumatic occlusion, presence of frenula (fibrous formations similar to tendons contained in the mucosa that covers the roots and which exert a "traction" action on the gum collar).
+It is favored by not very resistant and thin gums, incorrect and too aggressive brushing, traumatic occlusion, presence of frenula (fibrous formations similar to tendons contained in the mucosa that covers the roots and which exert a "traction" on the gum collar).

-The direct consequence on the tooth is that the root is discovered, and the relative increase in the thermal or mechanical sensitivity of the tooth itself, or even the formation of abrasions on the uncovered root that have the appearance of a "hatchet blow": these problems they can be resolved with desensitizing substances or with the filling of the collar lesion.
+The direct consequence on the tooth is that the root is uncovered, and the relative increase in the thermal or mechanical sensitivity of the tooth itself, or even the formation of abrasions on the uncovered root that have the appearance of a "axe blow": these problems can be treated with desensitizing substances or with the filling of the collar lesion.

 THE THERAPY